“I didn’t fail. I discovered 34 ways that don’t work to trailer the horse!” I told them. But allow me to start from the begnning.

 We walked around in the quiet arena for about two hours.
 We had a great time.
 The owners came back and asked me if I had had the horse in the trailer.

 “No,” I answered shortly.

-“Oh, we’re so sorry you’ve failed and wasted your time,” they replied like offering their condolences.
+“Oh, we’re sorry you’ve failed and wasted your time,” they replied as offering their condolences.

-“I didn’t waste my time, and I didn’t fail at all.
-I learned 34 different ways that don’t work to trailer the horse.”
+“I didn’t waste my time.
+I didn’t fail.
+I discovered 34 ways that don’t work to trailer the horse.”
 I replied.

-A couple of hours later, both the horse and I were in the trailer eating carrots and happily inhaling/exhaling one another.
+A few hours later, both the horse and I were in the trailer eating carrots and happily inhaling/exhaling one another.
 Not at one time did I use a rope or the halter, not once did I touch the horse.
-The first time we had body contact was when we had been in the trailer for a while and had eaten 3-4 carrots.
+The first time we had body contact was when we had been in the trailer for a while and had eaten three-four carrots.

 That day, I learned how to trailer a horse, not because I succeeded after four hours, but because I had found 34 ways that didn’t work.
 I thought I knew it before, but I didn’t.
-I had just been lulled into a false sense of security by my early success.
+My early success had just lulled me into a false sense of security.

 Success and failure are in our minds.
 It’s all a question of criterion and attitude.